Drew Waters: Atlanta Braves

 Waters did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was added to Atlanta's 60-man player pool and trained with other players in the pool in Gwinnett during the summer.
 For the 2021 season, he was assigned to Gwinnett, now members of the Triple-A East.
 In June, Waters was selected to play in the All-Star Futures Game at Coors Field.
 Over 103 games played for Gwinnett, Waters slashed .240/.329/.381 with 11 home runs, 37 RBI, and 28 stolen bases.
 On November 18, 2021, the Braves added Waters to the 40-man roster.

 Waters began the 2022 season on the injured list for Gwinnett.
 He was activated in early May.
-Over 49 games with Gwinnett, he batted .246 with five home runs and 16 RBIs.
+Over 49 games with Gwinnett, he batted .246 with five home runs and 16 RBI.

 Kansas City Royals

 On July 11, 2022, the Braves traded Waters, CJ Alexander, and Andrew Hoffmann to the Kansas City Royals in exchange for the 35th overall pick in the 2022 Major League Baseball draft, a competitive balance pick that Atlanta used on JR Ritchie.
 The Royals optioned Waters to the Omaha Storm Chasers.
-Over 31 games with Omaha, he hit .295 with seven home runs, 17 RBIs, and 13 stolen bases.
+Over 31 games with Omaha, he hit .295 with seven home runs, 17 RBI, and 13 stolen bases.

 On August 22, 2022, the Royals promoted Waters to the major leagues.
 He collected his first career hit on August 24, a single off of Arizona Diamondbacks starter Zac Gallen.
 On September 5, Waters hit his first career home run, a two–run shot off of Cleveland Guardians starter Triston McKenzie.
 In 32 games during his rookie campaign, he batted .240/.324/.479 with five home runs and 18 RBI.